Furstenberg systems of pretentious and MRT multiplicative functions: Spectral results for pretentious multiplicative functions and applications

 \subsection{Proof of Theorem~\ref{T:ceslogconverge}}

 We use Lemma~\ref{L:ceslog}, in its more general version mentioned on the remark after the lemma, and follow the notation there.
-Note that since $\sum_{j=1}^\ell k_j=0$, in \eqref{E:alpha12'} we have $t'=0$ and we can replace the constant $e(\alpha)$ with $1$.
+Note that since $\sum_{j=1}^\ell k_j=0$, in \eqref{E:alpha12'} we have $t'=0$ and $\prod_{j=1}^\ell(e(\alpha))^{k_j}=1$.
 The result then follows from the fact that a sequence $a\colon \N\to \U$ is convergent if any two subsequences of $a$ have further subsequences whose difference converges to $0$.